 Trout also are not stocked in Mill Creek, which currently is open seasonally for catch and release fishing with artificial lures and flies (check the regulations link below for details before fishing any water).

 2022 Walter Wirth Lake Trout Stocking

 |Oct.
 24 – 28||1,500|

 Walling Pond Fishing

-This private pond, a former gravel pit, is available to public fishing and stocked on the same schedule as Walter Wirth, but often with about a fifth the number of trout in the winter and spring.
+This private pond, a former gravel pit, is available to public fishing and frequently stocked with a good number of trout in the winter and spring.

 Walling Pond, about 8 acres in size, offers bank fishing only (no watercraft of any kind) from pond-side trails.
 There are no restrooms or trash cans here.
 Please leave the place clean to help keep it open to public fishing.

 While trout are the main show here, the pond also has some largemouth bass and bullhead catfish that might offer a bit of action in the summer, when trout success will be slim to none (probably the latter).

 Walling Pond is located in an industrial area at the intersection of McGilchrist Street Southeast and 16th Street Southeast.

 From Mission Street, take 22nd Street southward and then turn west on McGilchrist.
 There is a parking lot on 16th about a block north of McGilchrist, providing good access to the pond’s west side.